 Branches

-The develop branch is our primary branch for active fcli development.
-In general, new features/fixes/… should be developed in a dedicated branch or fcli fork, and eventually merged into the develop branch by raising a Pull Request.
+The dev/v3.x branch is our primary branch for active fcli development.
+In general, new features/fixes/… should be developed in a dedicated branch or fcli fork, and eventually merged into the dev/v3.x branch by raising a Pull Request.

-Once we are ready for releasing a new fcli version, the develop branch will be merged into the main branch, which, based on conventional commit messages (see next section) will result in a release PR to be automatically raised; merging this PR will automatically build the fcli release version and publish the various release artifacts.
-Once release, the main branch needs to be merged back into the develop branch to apply changelog and version updates.
+Once we are ready for releasing a new fcli version, the dev/v3.x branch will be merged into the rel/v3.x branch, which, based on conventional commit messages (see next section) will result in a release PR to be automatically raised; merging this PR will automatically build the fcli release version and publish the various release artifacts.
+Once released, the rel/v3.x branch needs to be merged back into the dev/v3.x branch to apply changelog and version updates.

-In general, the main branch shouldn’t be touched (other than as described above), except if we need to apply some (relatively urgent) bug fix at a time when the develop branch is not yet ready for release.
-In general, this is only applicable if we’ve already merged some features to the develop branch that still need more work before final release.
+In general, the rel/v3.x branch shouldn’t be touched (other than as described above), except if we need to apply some (relatively urgent) bug fix at a time when the dev/v3.x branch is not yet ready for release.
+In general, this is only applicable if we’ve already merged some features to the dev/v3.x branch that still need more work before final release.

 Apart from the branches listed above, there’s also a gh-pages branch that is used to publish documentation to https://fortify.github.io/fcli.
 Most of the files in this branch are either static or automatically generated during fcli builds, so other than changing documentation structure or performing cleanup (like removing documentation for outdated fcli versions), in general this branch shouldn’t be touched.